Andarivaadu

 Andarivaadu: Man of the Masses is a 2005 India Telugu-language action comedy drama film directed by Srinu Vaitla.
 The film stars Chiranjeevi, Tabu, Rimi Sen, and Rakshita while Prakash Raj, Sunil, Sarath Babu, Sayaji Shinde, Sameer and Pradeep Rawat play supporting roles.
 The music was composed by Devi Sri Prasad.
 The film released on 4 June 2005.
-In 2006, the film was dubbed in Hindi as Ek Aur Himmatwala.

 Plot

 Govindarajulu is a construction worker who drinks a lot and lives a carefree life.
 On the other hand, his son Siddartha is a popular TV show host and a very disciplined man — the opposite of his father.
 Siddhu gets Govindu married to Shanti to sober him.

 Siddhu is in love with Swetha, the daughter of a big-time contractor named Veerendra.
-Veerendra happens to be a childhood friend of Govindu but currently dislikes him due to his behavior.
+Veerendra is a childhood friend of Govindu, but currently dislikes him because of his behavior.
 He agrees to get Swetha married to Siddhu but tells Govindu that for the marriage to take place, he must distance himself from Siddhu because Veerendra does not want to be publicly known as connected to Govindu.
 Govindu decides to fake kicking Siddhu out of the house to let his son be happy.

 At the engagement, though, Siddhu publicly reveals the condition that Veerendra has given.
 It is revealed that Govindu's friend had told Siddhu about the condition, and Siddhu walks out of the engagement party with Govindu.
 When Veerendra complains about his reputation being ruined, Swetha decides to separate Govindu and Siddhu to get revenge.
 She begs Govindu to forgive her and take her as his daughter-in-law, as she had not known about Veerendra's condition.
 Govindu says that if Siddhu wants her, then he is willing to have her in the house because he holds no grudge and wants Siddhu to be happy.
 Siddhu decides that as long as Govindu is happy, he is too, and agrees to marry Swetha.

 Meanwhile, Govindu has differences with a big-time rowdy contractor named Satti Pehelwan.
-Swetha moves into the house and starts creating differences between Govindu and Siddhu with the help of her cousin Sathi Babu, but she fails miserably each time.
-The rest of the film revolves around whether she succeeds in her schemes.
+Swetha moves into the house and starts creating differences between Govindu and Siddhu with the help of her cousin Sathi Babu, but she fails each time miserably.
+The rest of the film revolves around whether she succeeds in her schemes, as well as Satti Pehelwan's enmity and vengeance with the father-son duo.